Isaac II Angelos: First reign

 The Emperor's attention was next demanded in the east, where several claimants to the throne successively rose and fell.
 In 1189 the Holy Roman Emperor Frederick I Barbarossa sought and obtained permission to lead his troops on the Third Crusade through the Byzantine Empire.
 But Isaac was suspicious that Barbarossa wished to conquer Byzantium: the reasons for this suspicious attitude were the diplomatic contact of Frederick with the Bulgarians and the Serbians, foes of the Byzantine Empire during this period, and also Barbarossa's previous feud with Manuel.
 The rumors of 1160s about a German invasion in the Byzantine Empire were still remembered in the Byzantine court during Isaac's reign.
 In retaliation Barbarossa's army occupied the city of Philippopolis and defeated a Byzantine army of 3,000 men that attempted to recapture the city.
 The Byzantine troops managed to constantly and successfully harass the Crusaders but a group of Armenians revealed to the Germans the strategic plan of the Byzantines.
 The Crusaders, who outnumbered the Byzantines, caught them unprepared and defeated them.
 Thus compelled by force of arms, Isaac II was forced to fulfill his engagements in 1190, when he released imprisoned German emissaries who were held in Constantinople, and exchanged hostages with Barbarossa, as a guarantee that the crusaders would not sack local settlements until they departed the Byzantine territory.
 In March 1190, Barbarossa left Adrianople to Gallipoli at the Hellespont to embark to Asia Minor.

 In 1191, Isaac II launched a military expedition against Serbia.
 The Byzantine army was victorious in the battle at South Morava (autumn 1191), that led to the recovery of Niš and the consequent peace treaty.

 By 1196, Isaac II had allowed the once powerful Byzantine navy to decline to only 30 galleys.

-The next five years were disturbed by continued warfare with Bulgaria, against which Isaac led several expeditions in person.
-In spite of their promising start these ventures had little effect, and on one occasion in 1190 Isaac barely escaped with his life.
-The Byzantines suffered yet another major defeat in the Battle of Arcadiopolis in 1194.
-Isaac organized yet another offensive against Bulgaria in 1195 in cooperation with the Kingdom of Hungary, but Alexios Angelos, the Emperor's older brother, taking advantage of Isaac's absence from camp on a hunting expedition, proclaimed himself emperor and was readily recognised by the soldiers as Emperor Alexios III on 8 (or 9) April.
+Isaac's reign was disturbed by continued warfare with Bulgaria, against which he led several expeditions in person.
+In spite of their promising start these ventures had little effect.
+The Byzantines suffered major defeats at the 1190 Battle of Tryavna, from which Isaac barely escaped with his life, and at the Battle of Arcadiopolis in 1194.
+Isaac and the Kingdom of Hungary cooperated in a new offensive against Bulgaria in 1195; on 8 (or 9) April, while Isaac was away from camp on a hunting expedition, his older brother Alexios Angelos proclaimed himself emperor and was readily recognised by the soldiers as Emperor Alexios III.
 Alexios then canceled the expedition and ordered Isaac to be blinded and imprisoned in Constantinople.